mirumee/ariadne-codegen/docs/03-reference/01-configuration.md

 - `remote_schema_headers` - extra headers that are passed along with introspection query, eg. `{"Authorization" = "Bearer token"}`.
 To include an environment variable in a header value, prefix the variable with `$`, eg. `{"Authorization" = "$AUTH_TOKEN"}`
 - `remote_schema_verify_ssl` (defaults to `true`) - a flag that specifies whether to verify ssl while introspecting remote schema
 - `remote_schema_timeout` (defaults to `5`) - timeout in seconds while introspecting remote schema
-- `remote_schema_http_client_path` (defaults to `None`) - dotted import path to a custom HTTP client (a class/callable that returns one, or a ready client object) providing an `httpx`-compatible `post` interface, used only for the remote schema introspection request.
-If unset, the default `httpx` client is used.
+- `remote_schema_http_client_path` - absolute import path to the HTTP client class used to introspect remote schema.
+If not provided, default `httpx` client is used.
 - `target_package_name` (defaults to `"graphql_client"`) - name of generated package
 - `target_package_path` (defaults to cwd) - path where to generate package
 - `client_name` (defaults to `"Client"`) - name of generated client class